"

 3 Vectors

-In the previous section we learned to use a coordinate system to describe the location of an object.
-However, vectors provide an even better way of doing this.
+Last section we learned to use a coordinate system to describe an object’s position.
+As it turns out, dipslacement vectors provide an even better way of doing this.
+Let’s start with a definition:

 A displacement vector is a set of instructions of how to move.

 For example, the vector \vec A could be “move A_x m to the right, and A_y m upwards,” which we can write as \vec A=(A_x,A_y).
 If A_x is negative, then we move left instead of right.
 If A_y is negative, we move down instead of up.
-The quantities A_x and A_y are called the components of the vector \vec A. At this point, it sounds like we’re reinventing the wheel, but we’ll see in the next chapter why thinking about positions as vectors (rather than just coordinates) is so useful.
+The quantities A_x and A_y are called the components of the vector \vec A. I know this sounds like this is no different from what we did before, but in the next chapter will discover why thinking about displacement vetors is so useful.
 For now, let’s consider some properties of vectors.

 Exercise 3.1: Vector Representations